vdutat/nuxeo-custom-thumbnail-factory/README.md

 #### Contribution to `thumbnailFactory`

-Consider `DocType1` being the document type for which you want to render in the `thumbnail` view:
+Consider `DocType1` being the document type for which you want to render a thumbnail image in the `thumbnail` view:

 ```xml
 <extension target="org.nuxeo.ecm.core.api.thumbnail.ThumbnailService"